 - 27. This Court has jurisdiction over all causes of action asserted herein pursuant to the California Constitution, Article VI, Section 10, because this case is a cause not given by statute to other trial courts.
 This Court also has jurisdiction over certain causes of action asserted herein pursuant to Cal.
 Bus. & Prof. Code §§ 17203 and 17204 and Cal.
 Pub.
 Res.
 Code § 42282(f), which allow enforcement in this Court. - 28.
-This Court has general personal jurisdiction over Defendants because they are California corporations and maintain their principal places of business in California.
-This Court also has specific personal jurisdiction over Defendants because they do sufficient business in California, have sufficient minimum contacts in California, or otherwise intentionally avail themselves of the California market through the distribution, sale, marketing, or use of the Plastic Bags at issue in California and/or by having such other contacts with California so as to render the exercise of jurisdiction over it by the California courts consistent with traditional notions of fair play and substantial justice.
-This Court has jurisdiction over Defendant CalRecycle because it is an executive agency of the State of California so as to render the exercise of jurisdiction over
+This Court has general personal jurisdiction over Stater Bros because it is a California corporation and maintains its principal place of business in California.
+This Court also has general personal jurisdiction over Revolution Plastics Holdings LLC as it is a California corporation and maintains its principal place of business in California.
+This Court also has specific personal jurisdiction over Stater Bros and the Revolution entities because they do sufficient business in California, have sufficient minimum contacts in California, or otherwise intentionally avail themselves of the California market through the distribution, sale, marketing, or use of the Plastic Bags at issue in California and/or by having such other contacts with California so as to render the exercise of jurisdiction over it by the California courts consistent with traditional notions of fair play and substantial justice.
+This Court has jurisdiction over Defendant CalRecycle because it is an executive agency of the State of California so as to render the exercise of jurisdiction over it by the California courts consistent with traditional notions of fair play and substantial justice.